We helped Airbus create a real-time big data project streaming 2+ billion events per day

 - The system uses open source technologies such as Apache Kafka, Apache Flink, Apache Avro, and Apache Spark.

 Heiko Udluft: 00:52 The other thing that I would like to highlight is we are in the space of air traffic management.
 So that is the question.
-How do you come from your origin airport to destination airport as safe, and efficient, and on time as possible?
-And if we do a good job there we are impacting billions of passengers globally.
-So it’s a really, really interesting and relevant to me to work in.
+How do you come from your origin airport to a destination airport as safe, and efficient, and on time as possible?
+And if we do a good job there we are impacting billions of passengers, globally.
+So it’s a really, really interesting and relevant domain to work in.
 The next one is how we implemented real-time big data processing on Azure.
 And that’s a takeaway that you will have at the end of the session.
 And the next one is that we got really good support from Azure, as well as for our developments.
 But also the support, in general, has been really good in the collaboration work well.
 So let me set up the stage a bit first, introduce ourselves.
 So as I said before, my name is Heiko Udluft I’m the Tech Team Lead for Airbus AirSense.
-My background is air traffic management.
+My background is in air traffic management.
 So I’m an engineer by training aerospace engineer by training.
-And then I moved more and more into digitalization and nonleading the tech team for Airbus AirSense.
+And then I moved more and more into digitalization and I’m now leading the tech team for Airbus AirSense.

 Jesse Anderson: 01:51 My name is Jesse Anderson, I am the Managing Director at Big Data Institute.
 At my company, we help other companies gain the maximum value from their data, from their big data.
 In this case, we helped out with the architecture, creating the architecture as well as the implementation and we help them with figuring out the teams and some of the positioning for what the data product should look like.